mfherbst/ReducedBasis.jl/docs/src/examples/xxz_ed.md

 m = compress(M, basis)
 ```

+Note that the compression again produces an [`AffineDecomposition`](@ref) but now containing the low-dimensional matrices that operate in reduced basis space.
-And since the coefficient ``2L^{-1}`` is actually parameter-independent, we can just construct `m` at some parameter point to obtain the reduced magnetization matrix for all parameters:
+Since the coefficient ``2L^{-1}`` is actually parameter-independent, we can just construct `m` at some parameter point to obtain the reduced magnetization matrix for all parameters:

 ```@example xxz_ed; continued = true
 m_reduced = m([1])